Good and Great Guys

 One more by another former teammate Will Perdue said.“Let’s not get it wrong.
 He was an asshole, he was a jerk, he crossed the line numerous times.
 But... he was a hell of a teammate.”

-These quotes are out of context, but if you watch the series for yourself you can see the dynamics.
-Jordan wasn't a nice guy, but he was great. he is and was very respected.
-Could he have been that determined, could he have pushed and motivated his teammates, could he have the focus, if he was a good and nice guy?
+These quotes are out of context, but if you watch the series for yourself, you can see the dynamics.
+Jordan wasn't a nice guy, but he was great.
+He is and was very respected.
+Could he have been that determined, could he have pushed and motivated his teammates, could he have had the focus, if he was a good or nice guy?
+Maybe, but I suspect not.

 Lance Armstrong